eltociear/website/src/lib/content/frameworks/en/implementation/bioregional-polis/five-dimensions.md

 - **Multilingual Support**: Translation and interpretation in Indigenous languages and community languages as needed
 - **Childcare and Elder Care**: Support services enabling participation regardless of caregiving responsibilities
 - **Economic Accessibility**: Stipends for participation time and transportation costs preventing economic barriers
+- **Timing Sensitivity**: Meeting schedules that respect cultural and religious observances, including lunar and seasonal cycles

 #### Authority and Powers